Azure/ResourceModules/modules/cdn/profile/afdEndpoint/route/README.md

 ### Parameter: `patternsToMatch`

 The route patterns of the rule.

 - Required: No
 - Type: array
 - Default: `[]`

-### Parameter: `profileName`

-The name of the parent CDN profile.
-- Required: Yes
-- Type: string

 ### Parameter: `ruleSets`

 The rule sets of the rule.
 The rule sets must be defined in the profile ruleSets.

 - Required: No
 - Type: array
 - Default: `[]`